Sashimi

 through shafts of sun,

-when lone bluefin
+when a lone bluefin

 breaks from the shoal,